Top 10 Things to Do in India’s Golden Triangle on a First Visit

-India's Golden Triangle will delight and challenge you — often at the same time.
-Here's a checklist of ten top things to do in this fascinating part of the country.
+India is a destination that will delight and challenge you — often at the same time.
+Here’s a checklist of ten top things to do in the fascinating Golden Triangle.

 Ten top things to do in India's Golden Triangle